supa2/Automaton/Machine-building-tutorial-2.md

 }
 ```

 The automatic timers for red & green are disabled (-1), the timer for yellow is at 2 seconds.
-When a user pressed the button on pin 3 the light will switch to yellow and then advance to red after two seconds.
-When the user pressed the button on pin 2 the light will immediately switch to green.
+When a user presses the button on pin 3 the light will switch to yellow and then advance to red after two seconds.
+When the user presses the button on pin 2 the light will immediately switch to green.